 - Celebrate – an annual environmental arts programme of activities inspired by the area, including themed creative walks, performances, exhibitions and workshops, running from summer to autumn

 - Two weekly newsletters – promoting our W&BA programme alongside member’s creative events, and listings of local jobs and opportunities across the wider region

 - Themed conferences, networking opportunities and an Annual General Meeting (in November) with speakers from the regional arts & culture sector

 Waveney & Blyth Arts is run by a Management Committee who meet monthly.
-The voting members are our Chair – Genevieve Rudd, Vice Chair – Melinda Appleby, Secretary – Jo Butcher, Treasurer – Katie Ferdinand, and up to 2 Local Co-ordinators representing each of the W&BA areas.
+The members include our Chair: Genevieve Rudd, Vice Chair: Melinda Appleby, Secretary: Jo Butcher, independent financial advisor: Greg Tebble, and up to 2 Local Co-ordinators representing each of the W&BA areas.
 Our programme is developed by this Committee, and led by local volunteers, writers, artists, historians, ecologists and residents.

 Within this Committee, a Covid 19 Recovery Group are looking at the safest way to deliver events in 2021.